ocpi/ocpi/mod_cdrs.md

 session.
 The CDR is the only billing-relevant object.
 CDRs are send from the CPO to the eMSP after the charging session has ended.
 There is no requirement to send CDRs semi-realtime, it is seen as good practice to send them ASAP.
-But if there is an agreement between parties to send then for example once a month, that is also allowed by OCPI.
+But if there is an agreement between parties to send them for example once a month, that is also allowed by OCPI.

 ## 1. Flow and Lifecycle

 CDRs are created by the CPO.
-They are probably only send to the eMSP that will be paying the bill of a charging session.
-Because a CDR is for billing purposes, it cannot be changed/replaced, once send to the eMSP, changes are not allowed in a CDR.
+They probably only will be sent to the eMSP that will be paying the bill of a charging session.
+Because a CDR is for billing purposes, it cannot be changed/replaced, once sent to the eMSP, changes are not allowed in a CDR.

 ### 1.1 Push model

-When the CPO creates CDR(s) they push them to the relevant eMSP by calling [POST](#222-post-method) on the eMSPs CDRs endpoint with the newly create CDRs(s)
+When the CPO creates CDR(s) they push them to the relevant eMSP by calling [POST](#222-post-method) on the eMSPs CDRs endpoint with the newly created CDR(s).

 CDRs should contain enough information (dimensions) to allow the eMSP to validate the total costs.
-It is advised to send enough information to the eMSP so it might calculate its own costs for billing their customer.
-An eMSP might have a very different contract/pricing model with the EV driver then the tariff structure from the CPO.
+It is advised to send enough information to the eMSP so it can calculate its own costs for billing their customer.
+An eMSP might have a very different contract/pricing model with the EV driver than the tariff structure from the CPO.

-_NOTE: CDRs cannot not yet be updated or removed.
+_NOTE: CDRs can not yet be updated or removed.
 This might be added in a future version of OCPI._

 If the CPO, for any reason wants to view a CDR it has posted to a eMSP system, the CPO can retrieve the CDR by calling the [GET](#221-get-method) on the eMSPs CDRs endpoint at the URL returned in the response to the [POST](#222-post-method).